joedewet36/NODE-React-MongoDB-Typescript-DEMO/README.md

-## A Demo of my skilss in MongoDB, Node.js, React.js and Typescript Serverside rendering
+## A Demo of my skills in MongoDB, Node.js, React.js and Typescript

 I demonstrate my skills with Node.js, React.js, typescript and MongoDB in this repo .